Ruder Finn: 2000s

+2010s

 Kathy Bloomgarden, Finn's daughter, became CEO when he retired in 2011.
 That year Ruder Finn acquired Thunder Communications, a Chinese event management, brand and marketing consultancy, and formed a partnership with Kyodo Public Relations.

+In the 2010s, Ruder Finn partnered with Novartis on meningitis campaigns, "Meningitis: Keep Watching" and "Protecting Our Tomorrows," featuring photography by Anne Geddes and collaborations with Meningitis Research Foundations, Meningitis Trust, and Meningitis UK.
+The campaigns earned a Bronze Lion at Cannes Health.

 In 2012, Ruder Finn accepted a controversial contract from the government of Maldives that was condemned by the Commonwealth of Nations for organizing a political coup d'état that led to the fall of the first democratically elected President of the Maldives.
-Vice-president of Ruder Finn Tchividjian "admitted there were 'diverse points of views' surrounding the circumstances around the change of government" The Commonwealth Ministerial Action Group reiterated its call for early elections to be held in the Maldives.
+Vice-president of Ruder Finn Emmanuel Tchividjian "admitted there were 'diverse points of views' surrounding the circumstances around the change of government" The Commonwealth Ministerial Action Group reiterated its call for early elections to be held in the Maldives.

 The agency has won the PRSA Bronze Anvils, Big Apple Awards, SABREs and PRWeek Awards.
 David Finn received a Big Apple Award.

 In 2015, Ruder Finn acquired the Japanese business of Kyodo Public Relations, one of the largest independent PR firms in Japan and the first PR agency to be listed on JASDAQ Securities Exchange.

+In 2018, Ruder Finn launched rf.techlab, an analytics and emerging technology incubator, supporting the development of proprietary offerings in data science, machine learning, and artificial intelligence.

+2020s

-In June 2020, Saudi Crown Prince Mohammed bin Salman's Neom city project signed a $1.7 million contract with Ruder Finn to counter criticism and controversies surrounding the project and its founder, such as mass arrests, the assassination of Jamal Khashoggi, and conflict over forced evictions on Howeitat tribal land.
+In June 2020, Saudi Crown Prince Mohammed bin Salman's Neom city project signed a $1.7 million contract with Ruder Finn that seemed to be an effort to counter criticism and controversies surrounding the project and its founder, such as mass arrests, the assassination of Jamal Khashoggi, and conflict over forced evictions on Howeitat tribal land.
+The firm has since ceased working with Neom.

 In July 2020, Ruder Finn acquired the video content studio Osmosis Films, headquartered in Brooklyn, New York.

+In 2021, Huawei spent $3.5 million with Ruder Finn according to media reports and public records.
+In 2023, the two companies ended their partnership.

 In 2021, Ruder Finn was ranked 30th on the Global Top 250 PR Agency Ranking.

+In October 2023 Ruder Finn was named the PR Agency of the Year.
+This award was given at the Medical Marketing and Media Awards (MM+M), in New York.
+In the same month, Ruder Finn acquired Pandan Social, a Malaysian firm that was founded in 2018.

+In March 2024, Ruder Finn acquired the digital marketing agency Flightpath.

+On January 28, 2025, the New York City Mayor's Office proclaimed "David Finn Day" in honor of Ruder Finn's founder and the business.
+To commemorate the occasion, Ruder Finn donated the David Finn Archive to the Museum of Public Relations.

+The 2025 PRWeek Agency Business Report recognized Ruder Finn for distinction in culture and new business.